Chewy742/Python-Projects/README.md

 # Python-Projects
 A repository for personal and classroom projects coded in Python

-Open the Jupyter Notebooks to see projects.
+Open the Jupyter Notebooks inside the different folders to see projects.
 Other files are csv files that are used in the projects.

 Topics include: